inosca/ebau/django/camac/permissions/README.md

 Some further implementation details are discussed in [the details document](./docs/details.md)

+### Integration and testing

+The integration of the permisison module into a canton's production requires a few steps that are documented in the [integration documentation](./docs/integration.md).

 ### Testing

 It is vital for the new subsystem to perform exactly as before: The same rules need to